 This self-guided walking tour will cover the San Juan National Historic Site (both forts), quick stops along colorful alleyways, cafes, two museums, nearby restaurants, and many photo-ops along the way.
 Playful children and adults alike will have a chance to stop at Plaza del Quinto Centenario for a fun refreshing stop at the water feature, go kite flying on the grounds of El Morro Fort, explore tunnels throughout the forts…and of course tropical ice cream and piragua stops along the way.

-- from cruise terminal to San Cristobal is about a 10 – 15 minute walk from the Old San Juan Pier.
-Easy walk, mostly flat and some slight up hill.
+- from the cruise terminal to San Cristobal is about a 10 – 15-minute walk from the Old San Juan Pier.
+Easy walk, mostly flat and some slight uphill.

 - from San Cristobal Fort to El Morro Fort (end of Norzagaray) is about a 20-minute walk without stopping.
 Mostly flat walk.

 - Feel free to mix it up by walking and using the free trolley to do this tour.
 Depending on the number of tourists on the islet of Old San Juan, you may be waiting to get a spot on the trolley.

-You’re on vacation… relax, take your time and don’t focus on the amount of attractions, make stops along the way, enjoy the sights and the ocean breeze, it will help create more memorable experiences.
+You’re on vacation… relax, take your time and don’t focus on the number of attractions, make stops along the way, enjoy the sights, and the ocean breeze, it will help create more memorable experiences.
 If you wish to see more, just come back to Puerto Rico.